 Online fillable forms.
-To ease statement furnishing requirements, Copies B, C, D, 1, and 2 have been made fillable online in a PDF format available at IRS.gov/Form5498.
+To ease statement furnishing requirements, Copies B, C, 1, and 2 have been made fillable online in a PDF format available at IRS.gov/Form1099R and IRS.gov/Form5498.
 You can complete these copies online for furnishing statements to recipients and for retaining in your own files.